First, a quick backgrounder on the Chemicals in our Mattresses and Furniture...

 For a more affordable option you can make your own quite easily by ordering the (natural) latex and mattress cover.

 From Nest Bedding you can get a 6-inch piece of latex for $650 and a mattress cover for $250 (queen size, plus tax and shipping from the US).
 I was able to test a couple samples - they do have a rubber smell, but it didn't cause me to feel sick.
 The smell dissipates slightly but does not go away.
 An organic mattress cover would also block a lot of the scent.

 A slightly more economical option - for $299 (plus tax and shipping) you can get 3" natural latex from Amazon (queen).
 I find that 3 inches is very comfortable to sleep on.

-Check out this cool DIY twist mattress!
 This company will sell the organic cotton canvasses and buckwheat hulls that you twist together yourself (300$ for the canvass)!
 They don't seem to guarantee that the buckwheat is organic so I would source the hull yourself (plus they don't deliver hull to Canada).
-A mattress topper or pad would likly be needed for comfort.
+A mattress topper or pad would likely be needed for comfort.
 Or, you could fill the canvass with Organic Cotton Batting, wool batt, or even recycled wool sweaters, and use the same twist system to make your own true DIY chemical-free mattress!

 Pillows and Sheets